zukon/AutoBouquetsMaker/AutoBouquetsMaker/custom/README.txt

 CustomMix
 ---------

-CustomMiX allows tv channels from one provider to be added to the bouquets of another provider.
+CustomMiX allows TV channels from one provider to be added to the bouquets of another provider.
 This is great if you mainly use one provider but want to add a few channels from other providers but don't want to create a complete list for the other provider.
 All providers that you want to receive channels from must be included in every ABM scan but if you don't want complete bouquets from that provider just set all the bouquet creation options to no.

-For each provider you wish to add channels to you need to add an xml configuration file.
+For each provider you wish to add channels to, you need to add an xml configuration file.
 The xml configuration files reside in /usr/lib/enigma2/python/Plugins/SystemPlugins/AutoBouquetsMaker/custom and filenames are made up as follows... "provider_key_CustomMix.xml", e.g. for Sky UK the filename would be "sat_282_sky_uk_CustomMix.xml".
 For other providers please consult the list of provider